DavidDerhy/api-docs/source/includes/_money_transfer.md

 ##Coming Soon - Extended Money Operations

-In order to create a SEPA Direct Debit you have to crete a SEPA Mandate first.
-Not every Fidor customer is eligible for creating the SEPA Mandates.
-If you are interested in SEPA Direct Debits and do not have a required account for creating SEPA Mandates you will have to contact Fidor first.
+In order to create a SEPA Direct Debit you have to create a SEPA Mandate first.
+Not every Fidor customer is eligible to create SEPA Mandates.
+If you are interested in SEPA Direct Debits and do not have a required account for creating SEPA Mandates you will need to contact Fidor first.

 ### HTTP Request